SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.EpicEmuArgs = false;				//When using Nemirtinga's Epic Emulator, use pre-defined parameters -AUTH_LOGIN=unused -AUTH_PASSWORD=bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb -AUTH_TYPE=exchangecode -epicapp=CrabTest -epicenv=Prod -EpicPortal -epicusername=\"" + <Player Nickname here> + "\" -epicuserid=AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA -epiclocale=en"
 Game.AltEpicEmuArgs = false;                            //Optional.
 When using Nemirtinga's Epic Emulator, use pre-defined parameters + Set NickName as epic id, only to use with games that do not use epic id to start or connect(Set clever save names if the game use the epic id to name saves ex: Tiny Tina's Assault On Dragon Keep)" -AUTH_LOGIN=unused -AUTH_PASSWORD=bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb -AUTH_TYPE=exchangecode -epicapp=CrabTest -epicenv=Prod -EpicPortal -epicusername=" + <Player Nickname here> + " -epicuserid="+ <Player Nickname here> + "-epiclocale=" + EpicLang".

-NemirtingasEpicEmu.json edition from a handler example:
+NemirtingasEpicEmu.json edition example:

     //If you don't need to edit a line do not add it here, the emu will automatically write it with default parameters.
 More info here: https://gitlab.com/Nemirtingas/nemirtingas_epic_emu/-/blob/master/README.md
-    // Available debug parameters,  should be "off" by default.
+    //Available debug parameters,  should be "off" by default.
 Only required to debug the nermintingas eos emulator.
-    // TRACE: Very verbose, will log DEBUG + All functions enter
+    //TRACE: Very verbose, will log DEBUG + All functions enter
-    // DEBUG: Very verbose, will log INFO  + Debug infos like function parameters
+    //DEBUG: Very verbose, will log INFO  + Debug infos like function parameters
-    // INFO : verbose     , will log WARN  + some informations about code execution and TODOs
+    //INFO : verbose     , will log WARN  + some informations about code execution and TODOs
-    // WARN : not verbose , will log ERR   + some warnings about code execution
+    //WARN : not verbose , will log ERR   + some warnings about code execution
-    // ERR  : not verbose , will log FATAL + errors about code execution
+    //ERR  : not verbose , will log FATAL + errors about code execution
-    // FATAL: not verbose , will log only Fatal errors like unimplemented steam_api versions
+    //FATAL: not verbose , will log only Fatal errors like unimplemented steam_api versions
-    // OFF  : no logs     , saves cpu usage when running the debug versions
+    //OFF  : no logs     , saves cpu usage when running the debug versions
-    // In case of using custom start arguments => -epicusername == same username as in the.json => -epicuserid == same epicid as in the.json >
+    //In case of using custom start arguments => -epicusername == same username as in the.json => -epicuserid == same epicid as in the.json >

     var jsonPath = Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\nepice_settings\\NemirtingasEpicEmu.json";// + "\\NemirtingasEpicEmus.json" for stable older epic emu version.
     var params = [